Amusement Park Organisations

 • Grand Pier, Weston-super-Mare.
 Described as a "fabulous covered amusement park over the sea", this colourful website is the official guide to Weston-Super-Mare's biggest attraction.

-• Greenacres Farm Park.
+• Greenacres Animal Park.
 80-acre farm park with rides, farm & zoo animals, together with amusements, a licensed bar and pool & games room.

 • Harbour Park.
-Littlehampton's amusement park, run by the Smart family, now has a home on the web, with information about its attractions.
+Littlehampton's amusement park, run by the Smart family, is a modern attraction right on the beach.

 • Hatton Country World.
 Warwickshire farm attraction now has a permanent funfair.